Course Policies & Terms and Conditions

 If you are asked to register with the Site, you will be required to set up a username and password, which you will establish through the Site registration process.
 You are responsible for maintaining the confidentiality of the password and account, and are responsible for all activities that occur under your password or account.
 You must notify Riverdale Mediation immediately of any unauthorized use of your password or account or any other breach of security, and to ensure that you exit from your account at the end of each session.
 Riverdale Mediation is not liable for any loss or damage arising from your failure to protect your password or account information.

 We reserve the right to use any photographs and/or video content taken by us during this event.
 By registering for our training program(s), you hereby acknowledge and agree that Riverdale Mediation Ltd. may photograph and/or videotape you during our training, as well as use this media content for future educational and promotional activities/materials, without further notification or any compensation to you.
 Those who register acknowledge and agree to waive any right to inspect or approve future educational and promotional materials that may include photographs and/or video content of you.
 If you have any concerns regarding the use of photographs or video content, please contact us at [email protected]

-- If refund requests are received on or after the start of the course, and after access to training materials has been granted, refunds will not be issued.
+- Refund requests received on or after the start of the course, or after access to training materials has been granted, will not be accommodated.